canatella/bitbake-el/README.md

 [GitHub](https://github.com/canatella/bitbake-el).
 Any bugs or patches are welcome.

+## Contributors

+Thanks to

+- Lee Yen-Chin for helping me updating the code to support Melpa and publishing it,
+- Syohei Yoshida for small fixes.

 ## License

 This emacs extension is distributed under the terms of the GPLv3.
 See